Ritwik-main/ESC-tools/README.md

 - **Stress Test**: High-load cycling to test ESC/Motor cooling and stability.
 - **PPM Generator**: 12-channel PPM signal generation for flight controller testing.
 - **Persistent Settings**: Save your min/max pulse and frequency preferences to EEPROM.

-> [!NOTE]
-> ### Transparency First
-> The major portion of this project was coded using Antigravity IDE.
+The major portion of this project was coded using Antigravity IDE.
 Feel free to comment, request edits/changes, pull requests, and give reviews.

 ## 🕹️ Hardware Setup